 More accurately, while the Persians lost decisively in this invasion (after, however, burning Athens), they did not lose their empire, as Aeschylus suggests.
 In fact, they remained a powerful force for generations.

 Persians is the earliest Greek play to survive, and also the only extant play based on historical events.
-Its focus is the Battle of Salamis, won by the Greeks against an overwhelming Persian naval force in 480 B.C., eight years before the production.
+Its focus is the Battle of Salamis, won by the Greeks against an overwhelming Persian naval force in 480 B.C., eight years before the production in 472 B.C.

 Aeschylus glorifies the victors, but also universalizes the horrors and lessons of one specific war.
 Persians was originally presented alongside three mythological plays—each standing alone, or all perhaps linked thematically to a military threat.
 The Athenian playwright fought the Persians under Darius at Marathon in 490, and he probably took part at Salamis as well.
 Writing as a soldier and veteran of wars with Persia, Aeschylus was biased toward the Athenians, and intentionally represents the enemy as arrogant, luxury-loving, and overly emotional.
 However, he also allows us to sympathize with Xerxes’s family and royal court.